 If you already have Hive gadgets in your home, it’s likely you’ll be thinking about Hive Active Lights (opens in new tab) if you're looking to expand your set up.
 So, here's everything you need to know:

 You will need a bridge to connect your smart lighting

-You can’t just buy bulbs and plug them in.
-Unlike competitor LIFX (see our LIFX smart lighting review for more info), Hive Active Lights need to be connected to either a Hive Hub or Hive Hub 360 in order to sync up with your phone.
+It's worth noting that you can’t just buy these smart bulbs and plug them in.
+Hive Active Lights need to be connected to either a Hive Hub or Hive Hub 360 in order to sync up with your phone.
 If you don’t already have one, you’ll need to get one to be able to connect up your bulbs to the internet.

 If you already have Hive gadgets though, it’s a no-brainer to opt for these smart lights as it all works through the same system.
 The connection process to link each bulb up with the Hive Hub is easy to figure out, and you’ll then be able to control each individual light through the app.

 A range of bulb varieties available